sara2alharbi/MNIST_DL/README.md

 # MNIST_DL
-This project was created in SDAIA T5 bootcamp with:

-Hams Almalki

-Shaden Alomani

-Ali Alsayed

 MNIST is a dataset consisting of handwritten digits, widely used for training and testing machine learning models, particularly for image classification tasks.
 In this project we do diffrent models :

 Baseline(Logistic Regression) :91.8%